rsthn/rose-ext-sentinel/README.md

 CREATE TABLE users
 (
-    user_id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, created_at TIMESTAMP NOT NULL,
+    user_id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, created_at DATETIME NOT NULL,
-    deleted_at TIMESTAMP DEFAULT NULL,
+    deleted_at DATETIME DEFAULT NULL,
-    blocked_at TIMESTAMP DEFAULT NULL,
+    blocked_at DATETIME DEFAULT NULL,
     username VARCHAR(256) NOT NULL,
     password VARCHAR(96) NOT NULL
 )